Correlated Poisson processes and self-decomposable laws

 \section{Introduction}

-Several research studies have shown that the spot dynamics of commodity markets display mean reversion, seasonality and jumps\mycite{CarteaFigueroa}.
-Recently, some methodologies have also been proposed to take dependency into account based on correlation and co-integration\mycite{DH13}.
+Recent studies have shown that the spot dynamics of commodity markets displays mean reversion, seasonality and jumps\mycite{CarteaFigueroa}, and some methodologies have been proposed to take dependency into account based on correlation and co-integration\mycite{DH13}.
 However, these approaches can become mathematically cumbersome and non-treatable when leaving the Gaussian-{\ito} world.
-In this context it has been recently proposed\mycite{energyconf} to consider $2$-dimensional jump diffusion processes with a $2$-dimensional Gaussian and a $2$-dimensional compound Poisson component, and -- taking a cue from previous papers\mycite{iyer} -- a revealing approach to model the dependency of the $2$-dimensional Poisson processes can be given on the ground of the \emph{self-decomposability} of the exponential random variables used for its construction.
-The present paper is devoted to elaborate in an explicit, elementary form the joint distribution $p_{m,n}(s,t)$ of our pair of correlated Poisson processes $(M(s),N(t))$: this will prove to be instrumental to produce the efficient algorithms used in the applications, as discussed in a couple of separate papers\mycite{energyconf}
+In this context it has been indeed recently proposed\mycite{energyconf} to consider $2$-dimensional jump diffusion processes with a $2$-dimensional Gaussian and a $2$-dimensional compound Poisson component, and, as also suggested in different circumstances\mycite{iyer}, we show here that a revealing approach to model the dependency of the $2$-dimensional Poisson processes can be supplied on the ground of the \emph{self-decomposability} of the exponential random variables used for its construction.